University of Lisbon: Organization

 It also comprises six specialized units, social and shared services, and the Lisbon University Stadium.

-Notable students or professors
+Journal

+The Botanical Garden of the University of Lisbon publishes Portugaliae Acta Biologica, a biannual peer-reviewed scientific journal covering research in all areas of botany especially of Iberian and Macaronesian cryptogams.
+It was established in 1944.
+Until 1999, the journal was published in two separate series, A and B, the first dedicated to morphology, physiology, and general biology, and the second to systematics, ecology, biogeography, and paleontology.
+The editors-in-chief are Amélia Martins-Loução, Fernando Catarino, and Ireneia Melo.

+The Botanical Garden also publishes Revista de Biologia, a biannual peer-reviewed scientific journal covering research in biology, especially mediterranean and tropical ecology.
+It was established in 1956.
+Until 1974, the journal was published jointly by the Botanical Gardens of Rio de Janeiro, Lisbon, Dundo, and Lourenço Marques.
+The editors-in-chief are Amélia Martins-Loução, Fernando Catarino, and Ireneia Melo.

 Rankings

 According to the Academic Ranking of World Universities 2017, also known as Shanghai Ranking, the University of Lisbon is ranked first in Portugal and 151–200 (overall) in the world.
 In the broad subject field of Engineering/Technology and Computer Sciences the university is ranked 51–75 worldwide, while in the disciplines of Mathematics, Physics and Computer Science it is ranked 101–150, 151–200 and 151–200, respectively.

 In the Times Higher Education World University Rankings (THE) 2017 the University of Lisbon is regarded as the largest university in Portugal and is ranked 401–500 (overall), while in the QS World University Rankings 2018 it is ranked 305 (overall).